直 Japanese PDF Font

 March 8, 2021

-Edited by Kara A. Specht; Elizabeth D. Ferrill
+Authored and Edited by Shannon M. Patrick; Kara A. Specht; Elizabeth D. Ferrill

 In Rain Computing, Inc. v.
 Samsung Electronics Co., Ltd., the Federal Circuit reversed the district court’s determination that “user identification module” was not indefinite.